draconic-id/draconic-id/README.md

 ## ⚙️ Setup

-The repository includes a Dockerfile.
+The repository includes a Dockerfile and a Docker Compose file.
 You may use this to run the project as a Docker container.

 ### Environment Variables

 The following environment variables can be configured:

 **Authentication (Better Auth):**

 - `BETTER_AUTH_PROVIDER_ID` - Provider identifier for authentication
 - `BETTER_AUTH_CLIENT_ID` - OAuth client ID
 - `BETTER_AUTH_CLIENT_SECRET` - OAuth client secret